 Learn the fun and beautiful art of glass mosaics!
 During this workshop you’ll be introduced to the basic tools, techniques, stylistic and color selection, and materials needed to create your own masterpiece.
 For those more experienced students, Elizabeth will help develop the craft further, including planning for other mosaic projects upon returning home.

-Various grouts will be displayed and introduced, with instruction on proper grouting techniques, and ultimately, the final wiping, cleaning and polishing necessary for a stellar work of art.
+Various adhesives will be introduced, with instruction on grouting techniques, and ultimately, the final wiping, cleaning and polishing necessary for a stellar work of art.

 Additional Supply Fee: $30 for instructor provided materials.

 Additional Supplies Participants Should Bring to the Workshop: Rubber gloves & clothes you don’t mind getting dirty.
 If you have something at home you’ve been thinking about tiling – a small table-top, lamp or window? – you’re welcome to bring that to mosaic.
 Once your registration has been confirmed, please contact me to see if the materials you would like to bring will be appropriate for your class project.

 “Elizabeth, You are the best, the best.
 Thank you so very much for sharing your incredible talent with us would-be mosaic-ers.
 You are obviously a great and accomplished artist but your teaching skills are outstanding.
 You were patient and attentive to us and I (being a nurse) really did appreciate the caution you instilled in us re: the use of the respirators when we were mixing up the grout powder.
 The amount of materials you schlepped and shared with us was more than generous.
 I can’t thank you enough.” – Terry Rodriguez

 “Thank you for the lovely weekend!
 It was truly wondrous in so many ways.
 Big fun!
 I have the mosaic bug, for sure.” – Sharon Paltin, M.D.